Yields: 2 servingsCook Time: 10 mins

 • Use a Boba Straw—A standard straw won’t cut it!
 A wide boba straw ensures you can actually sip those chewy tapioca pearls without frustration.

-• Ripe Honeydew = Maximum Flavor – Choose a honeydew that’s fragrant and slightly soft to the touch for the sweetest, juiciest results.
+• Ripe Honeydew gives the best Flavor—For the sweetest, juiciest results, choose a fragrant and slightly soft honeydew.
 Underripe melon = bland boba.

 • Matcha for Depth (But It’s Optional!) – I love adding matcha for a hint of earthy balance, but if you’re avoiding caffeine or can’t find it, feel free to skip.
 The honeydew shines on its own!